facebook/componentkit/_docs/09-actions.md

 ### What are Component Actions?

-`CKTypedComponentAction<T...>` is an Objective-C++ class that wraps a `SEL` (basically a method name in Objective-C), and a target. `CKTypedComponentAction<T...>` allows you to specify the types of the arguments that are provided to the receiving method.
+`CKAction<T...>` is an Objective-C++ class that wraps a `SEL` (basically a method name in Objective-C), and a target. `CKAction<T...>` allows you to specify the types of the arguments that are provided to the receiving method.

 Where possible, you should explicitly define the target of your action using either a component scope, or a target for non-Component targets.

-An action may be sent through the `send` function on `CKTypedComponentAction`, which takes the sender component, and the parameters to be passed to the receiver.
+An action may be sent through the `send` function on `CKAction`, which takes the sender component, and the parameters to be passed to the receiver.

 For legacy reasons, we also support using `CKComponentActionSend`.
 The `CKComponentActionSend` function takes an action, a sender, and an optional opaque context object.
 It follows the [component responder chain](responder-chain.html) until it finds a component (or component controller) that responds to the given selector, then sends a message with the sender and context as parameters.